Putting it Back Together

 "Great," he says—and then he whacks the horse on the arse, and off it bolts like a bloody rocket.
 I must have gone three or four kilometres before I got it under control.
 It took forever for the others to catch up.
 Mark thought it was hysterical.
 I didn't.

 Anyway, that was the start of the day.
-That evening, there were 40 or 50 guests at the Critchley Hackle.
+That evening, there were forty or fifty guests at the Critchley Hackle.
 It was one hell of a party.
-Pete Becker came down from Jo’burg.
+Pete Becker came down from Johannesburg.
 There were fireworks.
 It was amazing.
 Terry got up and gave the most incredible speech about how much she loved and respected me.
 My brother stood up and made a speech about how awesome he thought I was.
-It was… really something.
+It was... really something.
 Life seemed to be back on track.
 Things were looking good again.

 Soon after that, Terry confirmed she was pregnant—and with that, she stopped drinking.
 I must confess I was hugely relieved.
 Not only that the pregnancy had gone smoothly, but also that she was off alcohol.
 I knew that meant she wouldn't fall to temptation again.